Thames10/Thames10.github.io/index.md

 ---
-layout: Tyler Thames Cybersecurity Projects
+layout: Default
 ---
+<title>Cybersecurity Projects – Tyler Thames</title>

 Text can be **bold**, _italic_, or ~~strikethrough~~.